padogrid/padogrid/padogrid-deployment/src/main/resources/redis/apps/perf_test/README.md

 - Ingest transactional data of any size
 - Ingest mock data with entity relationships (ER)
 - Ingest mock data directly to databases
-- Simulate complex appliation workflows that invoke Redisson operations without coding
+- Simulate complex application workflows that invoke Redisson operations without coding
 - Measure Redisson latencies and throughputs in a multi-threaded user session environment

 The `perf_test` app provides a pair of scripts to ingest and transact mock data for testing Redisson throughputs and latencies.
 It provides a quick way to run your performance tests by configuring a few properties such as the payload size, the number of objects (entries), and the number of worker threads.
 Out of the box, these properties have already been pre-configured in `etc/ingestion.properties` and `etc/tx.properties`, which you can modify as needed to meet your test criteria.

 The `perf_test` app also includes the `test_group` script that allows you to configure one or more groups of Redisson data structure operations and execute them in sequence and/or in parallel.
 A group is analogous to a function that makes multiple data structure method calls in the order they are specified in the `etc/group.properties` file.
 The `etc` directory also contains the `group-put.properties` and `group-get.properties` files for demonstrating complex workflows that invoke 22 put calls and 22 get calls on 22 different maps.
 There are also several example `group-*.properties` files for each data structure.
 You can also configure the Near Cache in `etc/redisson-client.yaml` to measure the improved throughput.

 The `perf_test` app can directly *upsert* mock data into your database of choice using Hibernate, which automatically creates tables as needed.
-This capability allows you to quickly synchrnize Redisson with your database and perform latency tests.
+This capability allows you to quickly synchronize Redisson with your database and perform latency tests.

 ## Transaction Test Cases